csae1152/SamzaHivePigNeo4J/README.md

 Pig is a high level scripting language that is used with Apache Hadoop.
 Pig excels at describing data analysis problems as data flows.
 Pig is complete in that you can do all the required data manipulations in Apache Hadoop with Pig.
 In addition through the User Defined Functions(UDF) facility in Pig you can have Pig invoke code in many languages like JRuby, Jython and Java.
 Conversely you can execute Pig scripts in other languages.
 The result is that you can use Pig as a component to build larger and more complex applications that tackle real business problems.

+A good example of a Pig application is the ETL transaction model that describes how a process will extract data from a source, transform it according to a rule set and then load it into a datastore.
+Pig can ingest data from files, streams or other sources using the User Defined Functions(UDF).
+Once it has the data it can perform select, iteration, and other transforms over the data.
+Again the UDF feature allows passing the data to more complex algorithms for the transform.
+Finally Pig can store the results into the Hadoop Data File System.